vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.

 - Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.
-This is the recommended method if you are installing a TKG Management cluster in an air-gapped environment.
+This is the recommended method if you are installing a Tanzu Kubernetes Grid management cluster in an air-gapped environment.

 The Tanzu Kubernetes Grid Installation user interface shows that, in the current version, it is possible to install Tanzu Kubernetes Grid on VMware vSphere, AWS, and Microsoft Azure.
 The UI provides a guided experience tailored to the IaaS, in this case on VMware vSphere backed by NSX-T Data Center networking.

 ![TKG Supported IaaS Platforms](img/tkg-nsxt-airgap/tkg-nsxt-airgap03.png)

-The installation process will take you through the setup of a `management Cluster` on your vSphere with NSX-T environment.
-Once the management cluster is deployed you can make use of Tanzu CLI to deploy Tanzu Kubernetes shared services and workload clusters.
+The installation process takes you through the setup of a `management cluster` on your vSphere with NSX-T environment.
+Once the management cluster is deployed, you can make use of Tanzu CLI to deploy Tanzu Kubernetes shared services and workload clusters.

 To deploy the Tanzu Kubernetes Grid management cluster directly from CLI, see the supplemental information [Cluster Deployment Parameters](#deployment-parameters) for a sample yaml file used for deployment.